 New construction housing has been our chosen tool for building community in the past decade.
 This housing crisis changed this, as did the community’s needs.
 We are proud and excited to expand our services to help families with a wider array of housing needs.

 In addition to new construction, Milwaukee Habitat now offers rehabilitation, critical repair, weatherization, preservation, and community development.
 We continue to partner with first-time homebuyers and we are developing partnerships with current homeowners to improve the existing housing stock.

 At the same time, we recognize that not every family is ready for homeownership.
 In Washington Park, over 60% of residents rent their home.
 This means that area-landlords influence housing options more than Habitat or any other organization.
 We understand that responsible landlords can be an asset instead of a liability to our mission, and to this end, we are connecting landlords and tenants to resources that promote sustainable rental practices and increase neighborhood safety.

 A revitalized neighborhood requires more than just affordable housing.
 Education, job access, transportation, healthcare, residential networks and much more are all part of the equation.
 Our core mission remains the same, but we now strive to find ways our housing programs can work in concert with the efforts of other community organizations.

-Some of our key partners include: Washington Park Partners, 3rd District Police Station, ACTS Housing, Housing Resources Inc, LISC Milwaukee, Safe & Sound, Select Milwaukee, United Methodist Children’s Services, Urban Ecology Center, Victory Garden Initiative.
+Some of our key partners include: Washington Park Partners, 3rd District Police Station, ACTS Housing, Housing Resources Inc, LISC Milwaukee, Safe & Sound, United Methodist Children’s Services, Urban Ecology Center, Victory Garden Initiative.

 Training & Support